UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_a_stage_1.rst

       .. admonition:: Aside
          :class: dropdown

          The above syntax, in particular the :console:`set` command is slightly awkward.
-Recall that our shebang line is :console:`#!/usr/bin/env sh`, and use the system's default.
+Recall that our shebang line is :console:`#!/usr/bin/env sh`, to use the system's default terminal.
 As we don't necessarily know what the default will be, we're restricted to a small set of commands that we know will work in every shell.
 There is a standard known as POSIX which defines this.
 For most Linux systems the default shell is bash, and so we could use :console:`#!/usr/bin/env bash` as the shebang line.
 The macOS the default shell is zsh, and so :console:`#!/usr/bin/env zsh`.
 Doing this allows many more commands and a much nicer array syntax.
 However, it would mean our code was no longer portable, able to run on any system.
 As we don't know what computer you're using, we went for the fully portable option.

 There are of course many more possible commands and things that you can investigate.
 That's not our aim here.
 Our aim is to give you a brief introduction and some insights into what's possible, so you can then build on this if you need to, or if you encounter shell scripts in your future work.

+If you are having any issues writing or running the code, we've pre-made scripts called :console:`my_script.ps1` and :console:`my_script.sh` which contain the final code for this part of the lab.
+These were automatically downloaded to your Lab A folder as part of the VSCode setup.
+Have a look at these and use them to help debug or fix your code.